-- Air Fresheners
+Air Fresheners /Scented candles

-- Sofa with TB 117 label (which you can find on the base or under the cushions.
+Sofa with TB 117 label – which you can find on the base or under the cushions.

 Why Toss It Out?

-- Air Freshers contain a concoction of Formaldehyde, Petroleum distillates, 1,4 Dichlorobenzene and aerosol propellants as well as fragrance, preservatives and Glycol Ethers.
+Air Freshers contain a concoction of Formaldehyde, Petroleum distillates, 1,4 Dichlorobenzene and aerosol propellants as well as fragrance, preservatives and Glycol Ethers.
 What that means to you and I is that these chemicals have been linked to Asthma, Hormone disruptors and cancer.

-- Sofas with the TB 117 label will most definitely have flame retardants (PBDE) used in the manufacturing process.
+Sofas with the TB 117 label will most definitely have flame retardants (PBDE) used in the manufacturing process.
 What’s bad about it?
-Scientists have found that exposure to toxic fire-retardant chemicals at critical points of development can damage the reproductive system, cause a change in motor skills, learning, memory and behavior.
+Scientists have found that exposure to toxic fire-retardant chemicals at critical points of development can damage the reproductive system, cause a change in motor skills, learning, memory and behaviour.

-- Vacuum your sofa daily to get rid of dust.
+Vacuum your sofa daily to get rid of dust.

-- Use Bees Wax candles (which supposedly cleans the air as they burn) or 100% organic soy candles.
+Use Bees Wax candles (which supposedly cleans the air as they burn) or 100% organic soy candles.

-- Use a vaporizer and burn essential oils instead of using toxic air fresheners (Or check out my air freshener category for safer types)
+Use a vaporizer and burn essential oils instead of using toxic air fresheners (Or check out my air freshener category for safer types)